Coworking spaces are growing. Explore the benefits that are enticing startups and multi-national firms alike to move their teams into shared...

 Tech That Makes The Space

 Your first thought when it comes to tech is probably the internet, coworking space management software, and other tools – these are costs of entry.
 It’s also a good idea to invest in tech that makes your space more welcoming.
 Greetly’s digital visitor management tool is a tech-forward approach to connecting visitors with their hosts.
 Other examples include smart temperature controls and lighting, sleek coffee-making equipment, and other perks that make life in your space more desirable.

 Make Membership Easy

 Make it easy for people to use your space!
 Some coworking spaces are open round the clock.
-While you may want a couple staff members there during peak times, you also want a visitor registration app that allows tenants to order food or host meetings outside of standard business hours.
-Not only does the Greetly app allow this to happen, it makes tracking easy and efficient.
+While you may want a couple of staff members there during peak times, you also want a visitor registration app that allows tenants to order food or host meetings outside of standard business hours.
+Not only does the Greetly app allow this to happen, but it also makes tracking easy and efficient.
 Greetly reduces overhead by acting as receptionist, and Greetly leaves a great first impression among tech-savvy remote workers and freelancers who will appreciate a fast check in.

 A coworking space isn’t just about collecting membership and usage fees, it’s also about creating community, which is something that remote workers and business owners often crave.
-The high-tech world can be isolating in its own way, so let your coworking space be a community where people can come together and exchange ideas, learn things and meet new people.
+The high-tech world can be isolating in its own way, so let your coworking space be a community where people can come together and exchange ideas, learn things, and meet new people.

-Consider hosting coworking events such as mixers, Meetups and classes.
+Consider hosting coworking events such as mixers, Meetups, and classes.
 Have speakers come to give small seminars, and invite customers to host events, too.
 Creating community is what will ultimately sustain your coworking business, so don’t leave it as an afterthought.